 - 500 ml dry red wine

-- Mix the flour, salt and pepper and roll the beef short ribs through the mixture.
-Try to cover as much of the ribs as possible.
+- Mix the flour, salt and pepper and roll the short ribs through the mixture.
+Try to cover as much surface of the meat as possible.
 You can even sprinkle flour on the parts where flour hasn’t stuck.

 - In the pot you used to brown the ribs, add the onions, celery, garlic, and carrots.
 Sauteé the veg for 3 to 5 minutes.
 When the onions soften and start to turn brown to you’ve sauteéd enough.

-- Add beef broth (we prefer broth but quality stock cubes will work too) to the pot and bring to a boil.
-Add the wine.
+- Add the broth (we prefer broth but quality stock cubes will work too) to the pot and bring to a boil.
+Add the wine to create a sauce with a kick.
+Spoon the liquid over the meat.
 Season with salt and pepper.

 - Add the short ribs to the pot and cover with a lid.

 - Put the pot in the oven at 250 F / 180 C for 2 1/2 to 3 hours.
 After 2 hours check the meat on the bone.
+Watch out for the heat blast from the oven.
 If the meat falls off with gentle prodding, it’s ready.

 - Serve with mashed potatoes for a delicious, easy, and economic meat dish